You are here

 How much will I be paid and how will I receive payment for my jury service?

-All jurors are paid twice a month by check that is mailed to the address provided on your completed juror information form.
-If you serve anytime from the 21st through and including the 5th of the month, a check is prepared on the 10th and mailed.
-If you serve anytime from the 6th through and including the 20th of the month, a check is prepared on the 25th and mailed.
+Juror payments are processed twice a month, on the 10th and 25th, and jurors are paid by a U.S. Treasury check that is mailed to the address provided on their completed juror information form.
+If you serve from the 21st of a month through and including the 5th day of the following month, payments for that period will be processed for payment on the 10th.
+If you serve anytime from the 6th through and including the 20th day of the month, payments for that period will be processed for payment on the 25th.

 I live so far away.
 Will I be reimbursed if I come the day before?